-The entire cubic content of the space may be used up to the maximum allowable height, which is usually a range of 16ft to 20ft (4.88m to 6.10m), including signage.
+The entire cubic content of the space may be used up to the maximum allowable height, which is 16ft (4.88m), including signage.

 Extended Header Booth 20ft (6.10m) or Longer

 An Extended Header Booth is a Linear Booth 20ft (6.10m) or longer with a center extended header.